 - Innovative new photovoltaic (solar) film has been applied to the new station roof, the rain cover over the accessible ramp and all new canopies, generating all the power the new development needs, making it the first ‘Carbon Positive' station development in UK rail.

 - Sensitive alternations to the listed wall on Windsor Walk and provision of appropriate gates.

 Improved passenger flow, fewer delays and a better journey experience

-- A new, second entrance will make entering and exiting the station much easier, while decluttered platforms and extended canopies will make create more space for passengers to board and alight trains, helping to keep more services on-time.
+- A new, second entrance is making entering and exiting the station much easier, while decluttered platforms and extended canopies is creating more space for passengers to board and alight trains, helping to keep more services on-time.